WSU-mkijowski/ceg-3400-fall-25-lab-1-hashing-lab1-ceg-3400/README.md

 42
 1,764
 74,088
 I would store it by rehashing it a few times to insure the hash is truely difficult to figure out.
-I would also add a hash for each answer and not just for every user so that matching the answer to a person would be extremely fustrating.
+I would also add a hash for each answer and not just for every user, so that matching the answer to a person would be extremely fustrating.
 ```

 ---